ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 Let $f: X_1 \times X_2 \times ... \times X_n \to \mathbb R$ be a function.
 We can think of $f$ as a model, where $X_j$ is the space of
 $j$th feature.
-For example, in a language model, $X_j$ may correspond to the count of the $j$th word in the vocabulary.
+For example, in a language model, $X_j$ may correspond to the count of the $j$th word in the vocabulary, i.e. the bag-of-words model.

 The output may be something like housing price, or log-probability of something.